sdball/printable-ascii/README.md

 hello
 ```

 You can filter anything!
-Any printable ASCII characters will be output.
+Only printable ASCII characters will be output.
 It can be a fun way to examine binary files.

 ```
 $ cat printable-ascii.png | printable-ascii | head -c 45